martianson10/martianson10.github.io/index.md

 # Why and How you should avoid drugs.
 ## Why?

-- Millions of deaths each year are caused by drug overdoses.
+- Millions of deaths each year are caused by drug overdoses, and drug induced health issues.
 - Tens of Millions of people are arrested each year for possession of and/or the selling of illegal drugs.
 - Drugs are known to cause many long-term health issues such as cancer and heart disease.

-## How?
+## How to prevent abuse from starting in the first place.
 ### Things to stay away from.

 - Avoid succumbing to peer pressure.